silentlag/silentlag/README.md

 ## ‧₊˚ ☁️ `outside of code`

-I'm also into **osu!** 🎧, which has somehow managed to stay around through most of this journey.
+I'm also into **osu!**, which has somehow managed to stay around through most of this journey.

 If I'm not working on something, there's a decent chance I'm either playing it, listening to music, or thinking about a completely unrelated project that I probably shouldn't start.